 What we’re given by Miyazaki is an incredible world of creatures, demons, spirits, and figures that we’re never sure what to expect next.
 Daveigh Chase is great here as Chihiro one of Miyazaki’s trademark precocious heroines who is forced into this land from the beginning and is never sure what to do, and who to trust.
-Desperate to find a way out she comes across an array of great and surreal characters like the eight armed Kamajii the boiler man, lady yubaba, the sootball spider workers, the radish spirit, and many more.
+Desperate to find a way out she comes across an array of great and surreal characters like the eight armed Kamajii the boiler man, lady yubaba, the sootball spider workers, and many more.
 With an array of compelling characters, “Spirited Away” is a film that actually reaches down in to the souls of people and touches their inner-child with a complex emotional narrative, unique undertones, character depth, and just sheer emotional substance.

 And what threat does it pose to her, if any?
 Miyazaki has a knack for creating excellent precocious heroines like Kiki, Miss Fio, and, of course, Chihiro who stumbles upon this new world with a lot of courage, and then there’s Rin the independent and very courageous servant.
 There are some amazing sequences like the bath house scene with the sludge monster, and when Chihiro’s ally Haku realizes who he is.
-Ultimately, this is an excellent fantasy tale with amazing creatures, and you’ll be glad you checked this out in the end.
-I went nuts over this movie.
-Miyazaki is brilliant, and this is an amazing movie with a lot of originality and a glimpse in to a magical world of creatures and complex characters that takes anyone back to their childhood.
-This is a masterpiece.
+Ultimately, this is an excellent fantasy tale with amazing creatures, and you’ll be glad you checked this out.
+“Spirited Away” is an amazing movie with a lot of originality and a glimpse in to a world only Studio Ghibli is capable of creating.